ArchieDev242/Ucode_Marathon_C/README.md

 Well then, no time to waste, let's get started.
 And remember, education is not preparation for life.
 Education is a part of life.

-**BIG IDEA**: Find your way to success.

-**ESSENTIAL QUESTION**: How to effectively use all the components of the educational system to get as much experience as possible?

-**CHALLENGE**: Start learning programming.

----

 ### **Technologies and Tools Used**